Adaptive Nonparametric Perturbations of Parametric Models with Generalized Bayes: Synthetic Data Illustration

 \section{Synthetic Data Illustration}

 We illustrate the behavior of NPP models and the gNPP approximation in a synthetic data setting.
 We follow the basic setup of \citet{Lyddon2018}.
 Consider a Gaussian parametric model,

-We study inference in the well-specified setting where the true distribution is $\mathcal{N}(0, 1)$, and in the misspecified setting, where the true distribution is a \textit{skew} normal with the same mean and variance but skew parameter 10.
+We study inference in the well-specified setting where the true distribution $\p_0$ of $x_{1:n}$ is $\mathcal{N}(0, 1)$, and in the misspecified setting, where $\p_0$ is a \textit{skew} normal with the same mean and variance but skew parameter 10.
 Details on the simulations and models are in \Cref{sec:synth_apx}, and code for these experiments is at \code.